agential-ai/agential/README.md

 Output
 ----

-**Question** :

-I need to search for the best kick boxer in the world, and then find any controversies or crimes they have been involved in.
+**Question** : I need to search for the best kick boxer in the world, and then find any controversies or crimes they have been involved in.

-**Action:**: Search[best kick boxer in the world]
+**Action**: Search[best kick boxer in the world]

 **Observation**: (Result 1/1) Ramon Dekkers is considered by many to be the best kickboxer in the world.